Phurga/obsidian_vault/concepts/soil food web.md

 ---
 The soil [[food web]] is a simplified model representing the trophic relationships between [[soil biodiversity|soil organisms]].

-In this model, organisms can be grouped by [[taxonomy|species]] but since species definitions are challenging for microorganisms, organisms can also be grouped by functional roles, by taxon (clades) and by trophic groups.
+In this model, organisms can be grouped by [[taxonomy|species]] but since species definitions are challenging for microorganisms, organisms can also be grouped by functional roles, by taxon (clades) and by trophic groups, as is done in [[FAO2020_Stateknowledge]].
 ## functional roles
 In this model, several classes are defined related to the function of species in the soil:
 1. [[autotroph|primary producers]] are plants, and plant biomass is accessed through roots, but also some algae and bacteria.
 Plants produce sugar for their own direct function, but also send a portion of this energetic molecules as [[exudates]] through their roots to attract microorganisms for [[symbiosis|symbiotic relationship]]s.